Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Stacks of expanded degenerations and pairs

 In this section we construct the stacks of expanded degenerations and expanded pairs, which serve as the target spaces for relative and degeneration of curve-counting theories.
 There are several approaches to this construction.
 The first algebraic-geometric approach is due to J. Li \cite{Li01}, where the author explicitly constructs standard families of expanded degenerations and pairs, and then forms the stacks as limits of them.
 Various equivalent approaches are well summarized in the paper \cite{ACFW}, which works with algebraic stacks and proves the independence of the resulting stacks on the original target.

 We will mainly adopt J. Li's explicit process.
-In fact, the following are just direct generalizations of his method to the case of Deligne-Mumford stacks.
+In fact, the following are just direct generalizations of his method to the case of Deligne--Mumford stacks.
 We will define the notions of expanded degenerations and pairs, build standard families of expanded degenerations and pairs, and then construct the general stacks using the standard models as coverings.
+Our basic setting is as follows.